Interleukin-6 (IL-6) Test: Role, High/Low Levels, Functions & Medical Interpretation

 Important Word Explanations

-Cytokine: Small protein that helps immune cells communicate.
+- Cytokine: A protein that allows immune cells to communicate

-Acute-phase proteins: Substances produced by the liver during illness.
+- Acute-phase proteins: Proteins produced by the liver during inflammation

 ~END~